 Lewes District Council

 Lewes DC includes the coastline between Cuckmere Haven and Saltdean.
-A number of rivers discharge to the sea along the frontage; notably the Cuckmere at Exceat where the artificial cut made in 1846, the disconnected meanders can be seen in the foreground of the image below.
+A number of rivers discharge to the sea along the frontage; notably the Cuckmere at Exceat where the artificial cut made in 1846.
 This area is more natural so sustainable defence can be established; controlled breaches are to be formed in the banks and areas of pasture allowed to flood and revert to floodplain.
 The meanders may also later be re-established by reconnection to the main channel.
 In the middle of the frame is Seaford Head and a little further west is the town of Seaford.

-The second image (below) look eastwards at the port of Newhaven is on the River Ouse.
-The main port operation is a cross-channel ferry to Dieppe and the approaches are regularly dredged to allow these ships to operate.
+At Newhaven on the River Ouse the main port operation is a cross-channel ferry to Dieppe and the approaches are regularly dredged to allow these ships to operate.
 Seaford is at the top of the frame and Peacehaven, in the foreground, is on the Greenwich Meridian (0° longitude).
 Seaford has a wide shingle bank, regularly recycled by the Environment Agency, to provide a defence against the prevailing south-westerly storms which attack with great force.
 Whilst the area to the east of the Ouse is low lying, the land to the west is relatively high and continues to be so through to Brighton – a distance of approximately 13km.
 There are few defences along the eastern part of this shoreline, although to the west the undercliff is protected by a concrete seawall and several rock and masonry groynes.

 Brighton & Hove City Council

 The Brighton and Hove coastline covers the 13km between Rottingdean and Portslade-by-Sea.
-In the foreground of the image below, shows Rottingdean and towards the top of the shot is Brighton Marina.
 The coastal plain beyond Brighton rarely rises more than 10m above Mean High Water near the shoreline.
 Much of Brighton is fronted by a wide shingle bank, especially the area immediately west of the Marina.
 There are a number of large masonry groynes in the main beach and these generally give way to more traditional timber groynes in the west.
 The coastline was protected by ad hoc defences in the 1800s; prior to this the coast was typically eroding by as much as 2½m per year.
 With the increase in development in the 1920s & 30s came a more concerted effort to defend the coast against erosion.

 Brighton Marina (below) was constructed in the open sea, from precast concrete caissons sunk to the seabed, in the early 1970s.
 The Marina now supports high quality residential property and various retail and leisure units.
 It has a large pleasure craft mooring facility; fishing and dive boats also operate out of the Marina.
 Approximately 7km further west Shoreham Harbour supports a more commercial operation, with timber and aggregate ships regularly discharging their cargoes.
 This commercial operation exists alongside a smaller pleasure sailing fleet.
 The locked harbour is on a spur of the River Adur, which is controlled by two harbour arms.
 Shingle builds against the western arm and material is by-passed eastwards to help reinforce the narrow, timber groyned beach fronting the Harbour.